VanshajR/AutoQuote/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or a pull request on GitHub.
+Please open an issue or a pull request on [GitHub](https://github.com/VanshajR/AutoQuote).

 ## License

-This extension is licensed under the [MIT License](LICENSE).
+This extension is licensed under the BSD 3-Clause License.